Lamasheg/stackoverflow_survey_2019/README.md

 2. What are the challenges that females are facing in tech field?
 3. What does the data suggest of males and females in terms of salary and working hours?
 4. What factors associat with high salary, eg. education level, major, etc.?
+5. Female with what skills receive the highest salary?

 ## File Descriptions <a name="files"></a>